 - A retired teacher or a present or past employee of the education service,

 who has received direct approval in writing from the appropriate local or county association, to undertake such responsibilities.

 - A person who has direct approval in writing from the appropriate county or local association WHO

 - Has at least a level 1 FA coaching qualification

 - Has undergone a (FA DBS) Criminal Records Bureau Check (payment for which is the responsibility of the individual or local/county Schools’ Football Association.)

-Any Association wishing to use an individual qualifying to have ultimate control of a team under (Section iii) working without the presence of a teacher/retired teacher/past or present member of the Education Services MUST for insurance purposes register the individual(s) with the ESFA on the appropriate form¹.
-This registration must be done on a 3-year basis and approval may be withdrawn at any time by the ESFA, or the county or the local Schools’ Football Association.
+Any Association wishing to use an individual qualifying to have ultimate control of a team under (Section iii) working without the presence of a teacher/retired teacher/past or present member of the Education Services MUST for insurance purposes register the individual(s) with the ESFA.
+This registration must be done on an annual basis and approval may be withdrawn at any time by the ESFA, or the county or the local Schools’ Football Association.